williaz/Finance/FRM-handbook.md

 - Like gamma, theta is greatest for short-term at-the-money options, when measured in absolute value.
 At-the-money options lose a great proportion of their value when the maturity is near.

+- a delta-hedged position with positive gamma, which is beneficial in terms of price risk, must have negative theta, or time decay.

+Financial Risk Manager Handbook: 625 (Wiley Finance) (p.
+345).
+Wiley.
+Kindle Edition.